 - Multi-platform capability: Not supported.

-Once installed on the devices, they can have access to all the device features such as camera, GPS, accelerometer, compass, contacts list, and so on.
+As one of the most notable types of mobile apps, once installed on the devices, they can have access to all the device features such as camera, GPS, accelerometer, compass, contacts list, and so on.
 Additionally, native apps have other capabilities like being able to incorporate gestures (either standard operating-system gestures or new, app-defined gestures), use the device’s notification system, and work offline.

 Native app advantages: